how to make money with personal blog

 Depending on the type of membership, you can either:

-provide all members with all the content that is the same order (e.g. they start with week 1, then week 2, and therefore on)
+provide all members with all the content in the same order (e.g., they start with week 1, then week 2, and therefore on)

-distribute a weekly or email that is monthly to everybody else during the same time, therefore they have the same content whether they’ve been with you for a day or a year.
+Distribute a weekly or monthly email to everybody else at the same time; therefore, they have the same content whether they’ve been with you for a day or a year.

 Example: $5 Dish Plan, by Erin Chase